Carlyle raises $1 billion for second financial-companies fund

-(Reuters) - Private equity firm Carlyle Group LP (CG.O) said on Monday it had raised $1 billion for its second fund focused on buying and selling financial institutions such as wealth managers and insurance firms, almost three years after it began fundraising.
+June 23 (Reuters) - Private equity firm Carlyle Group LP said on Monday it had raised $1 billion for its second fund focused on buying and selling financial institutions such as wealth managers and insurance firms, almost three years after it began fundraising.

 While a few smaller private equity firms also run funds dedicated just to financial companies, Carlyle is the only one among the major buyout firms to do so.
 Carlyle first’s financial companies fund, launched in 2008, raised $1.1 billion.